Why should I use TEACH Services, Inc. as my publisher?

 May I sell my book retail, through seminars, book signings, etc.?

 Yes.
-TEACH Services sells your book via our Web site and to wholesalers.
-We encourage you to sell your book by any means you choose and retain all the profits from the sale.
+TEACH Services sells your book via our website and to wholesalers.
+We encourage you to sell your book by any means and retain all the sales profits.

-What happens should I be unable to finish my book?
+What happens if I am unable to finish my book?
 Can I get a refund on my Publishing Agreement?

-Sometimes an author (or heirs when an author passes) find that they will be unable to finish the publishing process.
+Sometimes, an author (or heirs, when an author passes) finds that they cannot finish the publishing process.
 Getting a refund on your Publishing Agreement is simple.
-Just request a refund by filling out this form HERE and choosing "Cancel my Publishing Agreement"
+Just request a refund by filling out this form HERE and choosing “Cancel my Publishing Agreement”.
+Canceling after a book is completed has different requirements.

-NOTE: You are still financially responsible for all work already completed.
-Review below steps for more information.
+NOTE: I want you to know that you are still financially responsible for all work already completed.
+Please take a look at the steps below for more information.

-EDITING (45% of total time–minimum 7 hours) includes pre-processing and scheduling all work steps, team selections, permission research, advance review and reading, and independent editing work contracted.
+EDITING (45% of total time–minimum 7 hours) includes pre-processing and scheduling all work steps, team selections, permission research, advanced review and reading, and independent editing work contracted.
 Back cover write-ups (full, medium, and short) and biographical write-ups.
-Artwork selection and creation, charts, stock and custom photography, graphs, graphic editing, oversite review, and team meeting time.
+Artwork selection and creation, charts, stock and custom photography, graphs, graphic editing, oversight review, and team meeting time.
 See our Style Guidelines (PDF) for details.

-TEXT DESIGN (25% of total time–minimum 1 hour) includes layout and design of interior pages, scheduling all work steps, team selections, production review, and oversite.
+TEXT DESIGN (25% of total time–minimum 1 hour) includes layout and design of interior pages, scheduling all work steps, team selections, production review, and oversight.

-COVER DESIGN (15% of total time–minimum 1 hour) includes the "pick-one" cover designs, oversite review, and creating 3-D samples.
-Finished cover designed (includes ISBN barcodes, BISAC Code, QR Code, and links) based on the final page count of the title.
+COVER DESIGN (15% of total time–minimum 1 hour) includes the “pick-one” cover designs, oversight review, and creating 3-D samples.
+The finished cover design (including ISBN barcodes, BISAC Code, QR Code, and links) is based on the title’s final page count.

-As all sections begin simultaneously but finish at different times, there will be a minimum of 10 hours of work deducted from all refunds.
+As all sections begin simultaneously but finish at different times, a minimum of 10 work hours will be deducted from all refunds.

 How do book royalties work?